hgaberra/forticnf-aws-workshop-cloudformation/README.md

 Region, is a collection of multiple regional AZs in a geographic location.
 The collection of AZs in the same region are all interconnected via redundant, ultra-low-latency networks.

 All subnets within a VPC are able to reach each other with the default or intrinsic router within the VPC.
-All resources in a subnet use the intrinsic router as the default gateway.
+All resources in a subnet use the intrinsic router (1st host IP in each subnet) as the default gateway.
 Each subnet must be associated with a VPC route table, which specifies the allowed routes for outbound traffic leaving the subnet.

 An internet gateway (IGW) is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
 It therefore imposes no availability risks or bandwidth constraints on your network traffic.